 EFWBA was created to give East Fort Worth business owners a place to meet, and a to have a voice for the advancement, development and improvement of the infra-structure in East Fort Worth, and to provide an atmosphere for businesses to interact and develop relationships for friendship, community and business.

 Our meetings presentations cover events and politics affecting the business environment.
 We provide civic and community information, plans for development of new businesses, roads, trade areas, recreational areas and Educational projects of vital interest to East Fort Worth.

 EFWBA advocates for the advancement, development, and improvement of the infra-structure of East Fort Worth (this includes street design, zoning, landscaping, and beautification projects), reviewing and critiqueing issues and projects of interest to business and community of East Fort Worth.

 Dear EFWBA Members,

-I look forward to Zooming with you on July 2!
+I look forward to Zooming with you on Thursday, August 6!

 We provide civic and community information, development projects & politics of vital interest to residents and business owners in East Fort Worth.

-July 2 Guest Speaker
+August 6 Guest Speaker